Being a paramedic can be an intense but rewarding experience.

 All documents must be certified copies of the originals, meaning they’ve been hand-signed by an authorised person.
 You’ll find more information about how to certify your documents correctly in the application guides at the HCPC application portal.

 If you qualified as a paramedic abroad, some steps to HCPC registration may differ.
-You can find more information about the steps international HCPC applicants should take in this guide.
+This 2025 guide for international HCPC applicants has additional information.

 Finding paramedic vacancies